All Episodes

 Every night's a hotel or a restaurant.

-So it's okay, you're out there, and you're gonna be meeting the press a lot, and I can tell you the media is a bunch of snarky people.
+And I can tell you the media is a bunch of snarky people.

 I mean, nobody cares about it anymore.

-Nobody never even knows who Miss America is.
+Nobody even knows who Miss America is.

-How would you what would you answer?
+How would you, what would you answer?

 And they pretty much all had really good answers to that.